johker/ruski/README.md

 ## RuSKI

-RuSKI is a simple implementation of SKI combinator calculus in Rust.
+RuSKI is an artificial chemistry based on SKI combinator calculus written in Rust.